Towards Optimally Efficient Search with Deep Learning for Large-Scale MIMO Systems: Deep Learning Accelerated Heuristic Best-First Search

 where the empirical expectation is taken on the data set $\mathcal{D}$, and $\mathcal{D}$ can be generated by traversing the shortest path at each time slot.
 Specifically, the data set of $T$ time slots can be expressed as

 where $S^k_t$ denotes the $k$-th ($1 \leq k \leq m-1$) sample drawn at time slot $t$ ($1 \leq t \leq T$).
 Specifically, $S^k_t$ includes

 where $\bm{z}$, $\bm{R}$, $\bm{x}^m_\phi$ are the associated received signal, triangular matrix and ML estimate at the time.
 Notation $\bm{x}^{k}_\phi$ is the $k$-th node on the shortest path $\bm{x}^0 \rightarrow \bm{x}^m_\phi$.
+It should be noted that the time index is only used for identifying the symbols randomly drawn from different trees.
+After successfully collecting enough samples from different time slots, we will further shuffle the whole data set before training the model.
+Hence, the time index has no impact on the final prediction.
 Base on the data set, we can optimize the network parameters $\bm{\theta}$ by employing mini-batch gradient descent methods (e.g. the SGD optimizer \cite{WerfelXS03} and ADAM optimizer \cite{KingmaB14}) to find the optimal parameters as

-Nevertheless, we still have to compute the ML estimate, which will slow down the sampling efficiency during training.
+Nevertheless, we still have to compute the ML estimate, which will slow down the sampling efficiency during the training.
 To tackle this problem, we can use the transmitted vector $\bm{x}$ rather than the ML estimate $\bm{x}^m_\phi$.
-It is a reasonable approximation in the sense of signal estimation, since the ML estimate is most likely to be $\bm{x}$, especially for high SNR regimes.
+This is a reasonable approximation in the sense of signal estimation, since the ML estimate is most likely to be $\bm{x}$, especially for high SNR regimes.
+By using this strategy, we can train the model well very soon, and still have a very good performance.
 In summary, the advanced training procedure for the proposed algorithm is detailed in Algorithm \ref{Algo::Train}.